A particular hairstyle common to anime and manga heroines (particularly Chinese ones

 - Kaylee (Jewel Staite) of Firefly and Serenity wears her hair in this fashion on occasion.
 And of course, it's adorable.

-- The Australian comedy series The Late Show didn't miss their opportunity to spoof this style in "The Olden Days" (a Gag Dub of "Rush").
+- The Australian comedy series The Late Show didn't miss their opportunity to spoof this style in "The Olden Days" (a Gag Dub of the TV series "Rush").

 - Jen from Power Rangers Time Force has her hair done like this when she is acting out a Wuxia film in one episode.